christopherdebeer/machine/docs/README.md

 # DyGram | Thought → System

-A lean, executable DSL for rapid prototyping that evolves from unstructured sketches to complete systems through iterative execution and generative prompting.
+A lean, executable DSL that transforms unstructured ideas into complete systems through iterative refinement and intelligent execution.

 ## Table of Contents